Skip to main content

 Built-in Default Values for UUID

-Sequelize can generate UUIDs automatically for these attributes, simply use DataTypes.UUIDV1 or DataTypes.UUIDV4 as the default value:
+Sequelize can generate UUIDs automatically for these attributes, simply use sql.uuidV1 or sql.uuidV4 as the default value:

 MyModel.init({